 If you are unable to complete your graduation service requirement by April 15 due to current public health restrictions, please email email@example.com with a waiver request, designating "Feinstein Waiver" in the subject line.
 An approved waiver will clear this graduation requirement for all affected students graduating in 2020.

-The state of Rhode Island is currently operating under a stay-at-home order.
-As a result, on-campus visits will not be offered until further notice.
-The Office of Admissions is offering virtual information sessions daily.
+We are excited to once again welcome families to our distinctive coastal campus.
+Led by student ambassadors, our campus tours are available to one family at a time (limit of four guests) and require a reservation 24 hours or more in advance of your desired visit date.
+To review more information regarding health and safety protocols and available dates and times, follow the registration link.
+The Office of Admissions is also offering virtual information sessions daily.
 Additionally, we have recently expanded our interactive 360-degree tour of campus and added a video tour of campus that we invite you to utilize.
 We encourage you to let us know about your interest in Salve Regina so we can contact you with other opportunities to learn more about the University and connect you with your admissions counselor.

 We encourage you to let us know about your interest in Salve Regina so we can contact you with other opportunities to learn more about the University and connect you with your admissions counselor.
-Our spring open house for prospective students will be held virtually, and we hope you will register for more information.
-The Office of Admissions is offering virtual information sessions daily.
+The Office of Admissions has a variety of virtual opportunities to fit your unique needs and interests, including academic spotlights, workshops, student chats and one-on-one appointments with your admissions counselor.
+Information and registration can be found at salve.edu/visit.
 Additionally, we have recently expanded our interactive 360-degree tour of campus and added a video tour of campus that we invite you to utilize.

 If my school changes my grading to pass/fail (or changes my academic requirements), will that impact my enrollment or admission to Salve Regina?